Grantor Grantee Statement Form

 The Grantor Grantee Statement is typically completed by the parties involved in the real estate transaction, but it is submitted to the Cook County Recorder of Deeds for official recording.
 This office is responsible for maintaining public records related to property transactions in Cook County.
 By submitting the statement to this office, the parties ensure that the transfer is legally recognized and documented in the public record.

-Sign your grantor grantee affidavit cook county in a few straightforward steps
+Sign your Grantor Grantee Statement in a few straightforward steps

-- Discover the grantor grantee statement you need in our repository by utilizing the search function or browsing catalog pages.
+- Discover the Grantor Grantee Statement you need in our repository by utilizing the search function or browsing catalog pages.

 - Review the form details and preview it to ensure it meets your requirements and state regulations.